 Theresa Sokyrka is a Canadian singer songwriter based in Saskatoon, Saskatchewan, Canada.
-She became a brief household name in 2004 as Canadian Idol runner up.
-Her independently released debut album “These Old Charms” was shockingly granted gold status a month after it's release, selling over 70,000 compact discs, which was an incredible feat those days.
-The album was more shockingly nominated for best pop album of the year in the 2006 Junos although Sokyrka considers it a jazz album.
+She became a household name in 2004 as Canadian Idol runner up.
+Her independently released debut album in April of 2005 “These Old Charms” was granted gold status a month after it's release, selling over 70,000 compact discs, which was an incredible feat those days.
+The album was nominated for best pop album of the year in the 2006 Junos although Sokyrka’s opinion it probably should have been in the Best Jazz Album Category.

-She bought a house in Saskatoon and followed music around the world for several years.
-Her next release was an album of originals “Something is Expected” that dropped September 2006, selling 10,000 units .
-Produced by Mike Timmins, John Collins and David Carswell the album was a great balance of live off the floor, spontaneous moments to popped up melodies with hooks and click tracks.
+She bought a house in 2005 in Saskatoon and followed music around the world for several years.
+Her next release was a pop album of originals “Something is Expected” that dropped September 2006, selling over 15,000 units.
+Produced by Mike Timmins from the Cowboy Junkies and John Collins and David Carswell (The New Pornographers and The Evaporators) the album was a great balance of live off the floor, spontaneous moments to popped up melodies with hooks and click tracks.
 The digital age was taking hold and industry album sales were plummeting but Sokyrka kept hanging on, although most people would have no idea.

 Sokyrka has released a total of 5 albums in her 13 year long career, each one selling less than the next.
 A totally awesome Christmas album called “Wrapped in Ribbon,” in 2007 was an attempt to recreate versions of Ella Fitzgerald's Christmas arrangements, even using a vintage U47 Neumann ribbon mic to record vocals.